Skip to main content

 Woman receiving vaccine from Renown healthcare worker

 As the leaves turn golden and the air gets crisper, it's not just pumpkin spice lattes that should be on your mind – it's also time to think about your health.
-Fall time also means it’s flu season and with new cases on the rise, we at Renown Health encourage you to do your part in keeping your Fall activities community safe.
-How can you protect your whole community you ask?
-Through something called Herd Immunity.
+Flu season is here, and we at Renown Health encourage you to do your part in keeping your community safe.
+How can you protect everyone around you?
+Through something called herd immunity.

 What is Herd Immunity?